Home History Geography Polity Question Grammar

 Remark: "cart off" means to take someone or something away, often forcefully or abruptly.

-• Correct Option: C [ to mislead or confuse me ]
+• Correct Option: C [ front seat in a car ]

 Remark: